YashdalfTheGray/cluster-cleanup/README.md

 };
 ```

-The `ClusterCleanup` constructor takes the standard AWS SDK for Node.js options object but adds another optional property called `enableFargate`.
-This will make ClusterManager look for Fargate services in addition to EC2 services while deleting the cluster.
+The `ClusterCleanup` constructor takes the standard AWS SDK for Node.js options object but adds another optional property called `includeFargate`.
+This will make ClusterManager look for AWS Fargate services and tasks in addition to EC2 services while deleting the cluster.

 Additionally, this also takes initialized clients for ECS and CloudFormation if you don't want `ClusterCleanup` to create new clients.